oianmol/SlackComposeMultiplatform/README.md

 ## Instructions to compile and get running

-Execute `git submodule update --init --recursive` once the project is cloned to get all the dependent client projects.
+Execute `git submodule update --init --recursive` and to update `git submodule update --recursive --remote` once the project is cloned to get all the dependent client projects.

 ## iOS support with gRPC
 Once the gradle sync is successful you need to run the task which deploys the app on simulator.